 This course introduces participants to the theoretical and methodological frameworks applied in the educational and social development planning processes.
 This is an applied subject where theoretical contributions blend with practical aspects in preparing students for work as practitioners.
-Students will become familiar with the various aspects of the social planning
+Students will become familiar with the various aspects of the social planning process as well as commonly used techniques and methods by undertaking a project designed to demonstrate phases of "social planning in action".

-COURSE TITLE:EDUCATION ECONOMICSCOURSE CODE:EDPP6514COURSE DESCRIPTION:EDPP6514
+COURSE TITLE: EDUCATION ECONOMICS